Sdcrouse/fewpjs-stitching-together-the-three-pillars/README.md

 Go ahead and open up `index.html` in your browser and give the heart a click.
 A fast way to do this is to use the `open` command in the command-line environment.
 From within the directory where this README lives, invoke: `open index.html`.
-If that doesn't work, navigate to the directory where this README is located, and open the file.
+If you are using a WSL/Ubuntu local environment, invoke: `explorer.exe index.html`.
+If neither of these commands work, navigate to the directory where this README is located, and open the file.

 Your experience will look something like this: